MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connection-domain-credential.md

 Credentials often change and need updating.
 Windows 365 doesn’t proactively detect credential changes in your domain.
 Instead, Windows 365 relies on customers to manually update the ANC with the updated credential information.

-When there’s a change to the domain credential of the ANC, the new credential is re-encrypted and updated to the Windows 365 database.
+When there’s a change to the domain credential of the ANC, the new credential is re-encrypted and updated to the Windows 365 service.

 > [!NOTE]
 > If the domain credential is changed in your on-premises Active Directory environment, but you don’t manually update the ANC, Windows 365 will still use the old credential for ANC [health checks](health-checks.md).
 Therefore, these health checks will fail because the credentials on record are outdated.
 To make sure this failure doesn’t happen, Edit the Azure network connection](edit-azure-network-connection.md) with the new credentials as soon as possible.

 ## Removing credential information

-After you [delete an ANC](delete-azure-network-connection.md), all the data related to the ANC is immediately and permanently removed from the Windows 365 database.
+After you [delete an ANC](delete-azure-network-connection.md), all the data related to the ANC is immediately and permanently removed from the Windows 365 service.

 If the tenant account is deactivated without deleting the ANC, the credential information is retained for 29 days.
 If the tenant is reactivated within 29 days, the ANC and domain credentials are restored.
 If the tenant isn't reactivated in 29 days, all ANCs and related information, including credentials, are permanently removed.